 Cleanliness is next to production standardization requirements for medical device manufacturers (as the old saying goes).
 Devices built to be inserted within the human body understandably need to meet the highest cleanliness standards.
-Companies in this industry have already known what many of us are learning for the first time: clean isn’t always clean and a visual once-over doesn’t cut it when trying to determine if there are invisible contaminants on a surface.
+Companies in this industry have already known what many of us are learning for the first time: clean isn’t always clean, and a visual once-over doesn’t cut it when trying to determine if there are invisible contaminants on a surface.

-There can be a couple big buckets that cleanliness concerns might fall into.
+There can be a couple of big buckets that cleanliness concerns might fall into.
 One is sterilization, being able to keep product surfaces (especially those that come into contact with patients or end users) free of biological contamination.
 The other is cleanliness for functionality, which is also related to safety concerns but has different processes and controls during production than disinfection procedures often involve.

 Functional cleanliness can also be called chemical cleanliness.
 A surface that is chemically contaminated has substances present at the top few molecular layers that make bonding to the material difficult or, at the very least, will result in a weak and unreliable bond.
-For medical devices, uncertainty of this magnitude is unacceptable.
+For medical devices, the uncertainty of this magnitude is unacceptable.
 Every device must function as designed and expected every single time.

-There’s more than one way to clean or prepare a surface and choosing the most effective one has a lot to do with the type of material and the type of bonding (i.e. gluing with an epoxy, sealing with FIPG, coating or painting metal, bonding polymers, etc.).
+There’s more than one way to clean or prepare a surface, and choosing the most effective one has a lot to do with the type of material and the type of bonding (i.e. gluing with an epoxy, sealing with FIPG, coating or painting metal, bonding polymers, etc.).

-For this article we’re going to hone in on aqueous and chemical wash methods primarily used to clean metal components before bonding or coating.
+For this article, we’re going to hone in on aqueous and chemical wash methods primarily used to clean metal components before bonding or coating.
 When performing these tasks within a medical device assembly process, the dual pressures of cleanliness (biological and chemical) are equally vital to yielding the safest and most effective medical devices possible.

 FDA QSR 820.75 Standards for Process Validation

-The FDA has prescribed requirements for how medical device manufacturers can design and build a process that generates invariably in-spec products.
-Within these requirements, there can be a range of acceptability for all inputs, but how can a manufacturer be certain all of the cleaning, coating, bonding and assembly operations are within this range?
+The FDA has prescribed requirements for how medical device manufacturers can design and build a process that invariably generates in-spec products.
+Within these requirements, there can be a range of acceptability for all inputs, but how can a manufacturer be certain all of the cleaning, coating, bonding, and assembly operations are within this range?

 To learn more cleaning processes that results in the highest quality, and most safe medical devices possible, download our eBook: Predictable Adhesion in Manufacturing Through Process Verification